What are the different types of lung cancer?

 If the doctor suspects lung cancer, they may order one or more of the following diagnostic tests:

 - Imaging tests: These tests take pictures of the inside of the body and may include a chest X-ray, CT scan, PET scan, or bone scan.

 - Biopsy: If something in the lung looks suspicious, the doctor may need to take a tissue sample the your lung for further testing.
 We offer many minimally invasive methods for sampling tissue that are quick and painless, including bronchoscopy and endobronchial ultrasound.

 - If you are between the ages of 55 and 77 years old, and if you are a current or former tobacco smoker, you may be eligible to participate in a screening program that is covered by your insurance with no copay or any out of pocket expense to you.
-The Lung Cancer Screening program was developed to assist patients in the early detection of lung cancer.
+The Lung Cancer Screening clinic was developed to assist patients in the early detection of lung cancer.

 What are my lung cancer treatment options?

 Your lung cancer treatment also may include:

 - Ablation and therapeutic techniques: These treatments destroy cancer cells, stop bleeding, and help you breathe better.

 - Interventional pulmonology program: We have the only comprehensive program in Michigan.
 We offer advanced bronchoscopy procedures to relieve symptoms and widen airways to help you breathe easier.

 - Lung cancer surgery: We perform a full range of surgical options, and we use a minimally invasive approach whenever possible.